Artemmkin/infrastructure-as-code-tutorial/docs/10-kubernetes.md

 $ terraform apply
 ```

-Wait until Terraform finish creation of the cluster.
+Wait until Terraform finishes creation of the cluster.
 It can take about 3-5 minutes.

 Check that the cluster is running and `kubectl` is properly configured to communicate with it by fetching cluster information: